bmatheny/dotfiles/README.md

 ## zsh

 Put customizations in `~/.zsh.before` or `~/.zsh.after`, these will be sourced before and after other dotfiles included with this project.
+If you want a custom theme put it in `~/.zsh.prompts` and create a `~/.zsh.after/prompt.zsh` with a single line like `prompt "pname"` assuming you put your custom prompt as `~/.zsh.prompts/prompt_pname_setup`.

 If you don't have much going on, just drop any changes you want in `~/.zshrc.private`.